florim14/ThirreMjeshtrin/readme.md

 ## 2.2 Basic activity layouts and workﬂow

-2 APPLICATION CORE sendRequest method that takes a URL, parameters and a boolean indicator of whether theNetwork Connection can be asynchronously executed (in the background) or a result of thiscommunication is needed.
+sendRequest method that takes a URL, parameters and a boolean indicator of whether theNetwork Connection can be asynchronously executed (in the background) or a result of thiscommunication is needed.

  results List of HashMaps of Strings which contains the parsed response from the server.The server always sends formatted responses in JSON, which are parsed and the extractedinformation is put in the results variable of the ConnectToServer object.
 If the connection is requiredto be synchronous, the UI thread waits until a response is returned as a result, otherwise thenetwork communication is only initiated in the UI thread, while the actual execution happens inthe background.
 The network communication is done in a NetworkTask object.
 NetworkTask is asubclass of AsyncTask where the response is also parsed from JSON.